 Jinwon got startled and was left speechless at how fast it got the girl crying.
 Remembering something felt great but not when someone started crying about it.
 Maybe his past was forgotten for a reason.
 It was probably for the best—for him and everyone around him.

 “Kids, we’re leaving for Jeonju next week,” his parents declared.

 “Jinwon, Jeonju is your birthplace.
 It was where you were raised before we moved here when you were 13.
 We’re finally setting up the eyeglass shop we’ve been planning for about a year now.
 And it is also might be better if your memory start from the beginning.”

 Jinwon rolled his eyes.
 Everything sounded interesting until they mentioned his memories again.
-It felt like it was their goal in life to make him remember when his goal in life was to really forget his past.
+It seemed as if their goal in life was to help him remember the past when he has made up his mind to leave it forgotten.
 It didn’t matter to him if his past was happy or not.
-If he has forgotten his past twice this year already, something tells him he’s really not supposed to remember whatever history that was made in the past 19 years.
+If he lost his memories twice this year already, something tells him he’s really not supposed to remember whatever he did in the past 19 years.

 “Is that alright with you, Jinwon?” they asked.

 “Do whatever you think is best,” he sighed and stood up from the couch and locked himself in his room before they could say the word “memory” again.